On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Introduction

-\paragraph{\textbf{Main contributions. }} There are two main results in this paper, which are centered on the Coulomb kernel.
-The first main result is a proof of global convergence on a closed Riemannian manifold in a smooth setting.
-In the beginning of Section \ref{SectionPL}, a simple calculation shows that the Polyak-Lojasiewicz inequality is satisfied for all time on a closed Riemannian manifold under the condition that the solution is sufficiently smooth and that it exists for all time.
-Note that it implies that the question of (exponential) global convergence is reduced to a regularity question: Do the solutions exist for all time in sufficiently smooth functional spaces?
-Therefore, we first study the gradient flow of the Coulomb discrepancy in a smooth setting, that is, the corresponding PDE under some regularity assumptions.
-Under the assumption that initial and target measures are H\"older continuous, we prove that solutions exist for all time and they are H\"older continuous.
-It thus proves global convergence with an exponential rate of convergence in the case of closed Riemannian manifolds.
+The first main result is the global convergence of the solution of the continuity equation \ref{EqHold} towards the target $\nu$, on a closed Riemannian manifold within a smooth initial setting.
+At the beginning of Section \ref{SectionPL}, assuming the solution is sufficiently smooth and exists at all times, a simple calculation shows that the Polyak-Lojasiewicz inequality holds at all times on a closed Riemannian manifold.
+Notably, this observation reduces the question of (exponential) global convergence to a regularity inquiry: whether the solutions exist for all time in adequately smooth functional spaces.
+Therefore, we first study the gradient flow of the Coulomb discrepancy in a smooth setting, i.e. the corresponding continuity PDE under certain regularity assumptions.
+Assuming Hölder continuity for initial and target measures, we establish that solutions exist at all times, with propagation of H\"older regularity.
+This proves global convergence with an exponential rate of convergence in the case of closed Riemannian manifolds.

-The second main result is found in Section \ref{SecNoLocalMinimum} and it concerns the landscape of the Coulomb discrepancy on Euclidean spaces as well as on closed Riemannian manifolds: This functional has no local minima apart from the global one in the Wasserstein geometry.
-More precisely, we prove that if the current measure is different from the target, there always exists a path of measures (starting at the current one) which is $1/2$-H\"older in Wassertein and such that the energy is strictly decreasing.
-This is done using flow interchange techniques, namely the use of the Boltzmann entropy along the flow.
+The second main result is Theorem \ref{NoLocMin}, which relates to the landscape of the Coulomb discrepancy on both the Euclidean space and closed Riemannian manifolds.
+It states that, in the Wasserstein geometry, the energy functional has no local minima apart from the global one.
+More precisely, we prove that if the current measure differs from the target, there always exists a measure curve (starting at the current one) that is $1/2$-H\"older in Wasserstein along which the energy is strictly decreasing.
+This is done through the use of flow interchange techniques, specifically leveraging properties of the Boltzmann entropy along the flow.

-Among other results, we prove in Section \ref{SecCriticalPoints} that any Lagrangian critical point for the Coulomb and Energy Distance kernels is equal to the target measure everywhere except on singular sets with empty interior.
-In a similar direction, we prove that if the difference between the current measure and the target has Minkowski dimension less than the ambient one then it cannot be a critical point of the Wasserstein gradient flow.
+Among other results, we prove in Section \ref{SecCriticalPoints} that any Lagrangian critical point for the Coulomb and Energy distance kernels is equal to the target measure everywhere except on singular sets with empty interiors.
+In a similar direction, we prove that if the difference between the current measure and the target has a Minkowski dimension smaller than the ambient one, then it cannot be a critical point of the Wasserstein gradient flow.